 Feinberg’s MD curriculum is designed to prepare students as medical professionals in a time of significant change in health care delivery and exciting opportunities for further advancement in the science of medicine.
-In fall 2012, the entering medical students began a new curriculum, organized into three phases and emphasizing integration of four main curricular elements: Science in Medicine, Clinical Medicine, Health & Society, and Professional Development.
+Updated in 2012, this curriculum is organized into three phases, emphasizing integration of four main curricular elements: Science in Medicine, Clinical Medicine, Health & Society, and Professional Development.

 Comprehensive curriculum information is available via the MD Education site.

 Students are given time in the afternoon to work on their AOSC and activities of their choice.
 All activities are optional.

 Volunteer in clinics throughout the neighborhoods of Chicago

 Touch the lives of people in need across the globe.

 Learn how the medical school prioritizes wellness in MD students via the Education site.

 See a complete list of our student organizations that represent our students’ diverse interests.